 B. The PCRC may support the Republican Party and promote its principles and candidates in all non-contested and general elections.

-The Amendments to the Bylaws were submitted to members for a vote and passed unanimously at the October 4, 2012 Membership Meeting.
-Amended PCRC Bylaws submitted to HOA Rules Compliance Committee on October 9, 2012.
-Amendments were approved by the HOA Rules Compliance Committee on October 18, 2012 and by the PCHOA on November 21, 2012.
+Bylaws were submitted to members for a vote and passed unanimously at the Membership Meeting on April 17, 2021.
+PCRC Bylaws submitted to the HOA Rules Compliance Committee on April 19, 2021.

 Copyright © 2018 PebbleCreek Republican Club - All Rights Reserved.